-What the sellers of soy will not tell you is that studies of Soya based products has found some frightening health consequences for those individuals who consumed even as little as one serving of Soy every second day.
+What the sellers of soy will not tell you is that studies of these products has found some frightening health consequences for those individuals who consumed even as little as one serving every second day.

 Do you know that Isoflavones are a primary ingredient of Soy and that it is these Isoflavones which may be the possible reason as to the majority of health problems associated with the consumption of Soy based products.
 Isoflavones very closely resemble female hormones or Estrogen and we are feeding this compound to women, children, and men.

-The manufacturers and distributors of Soy based products forgot to mention that medical studies now show that men who dine on a single serving of Soy every second day have dramatically reduced sperm counts compared to men who do not eat Soy products.
-The also do not tell you that the men who ate Soy during these studies had approximately forty one million less sperm per milliliter of semen than those who did not consume Soy products during the study.
+The manufacturers and distributors of Soy based products forgot to mention that medical studies now show that men who dine on a single serving every second day have dramatically reduced sperm counts compared to men who do not eat Soy products.
+The also do not tell you that the men who participated during these studies displayed approximately forty one million less sperm per milliliter of semen than those who did not consume Soy products during the study.

 The results of this study into the effects of regular soy consumption suggested that it is inadvisable for males to eat Soy products on a regular basis.
 So why are people still being told that soy milk is fine to bottle feed our babies?
 What is this over feeding of soy milk products doing to the young developing male children who are bottle fed this stuff?
 What is it doing to your baby daughters?
 What is it doing to our sons?